-- (1) a church or a convention or association of churches as defined in Section 170 of the Internal Revenue Code of 1986, as amended - (2) a corporation or organization which annually receives more than one half of its support from any combination of gifts, grants, direct or indirect charitable contributions or membership fees - (3) an organization which has no paid employees and its gross income from fundraisers, less reasonable and necessary expenses incurred to raise the gross income (or the tangible personal property or services purchased with the net income), is donated to an organization which is exempt from income taxes under Section 501(c)(3) or (4) of the Internal Revenue Code of 1986, as amended - (4) a youth organization, such as the Girl Scouts of the United States of America, the Boys Scouts of America or the YMCA Indian Guide/Princess program and local affiliates thereof, which is organized and operated exclusively for charitable purposes and has as its primary purpose the nonsectarian character development and citizenship training of its members to churches and charitable organizations exists to promote the work of these organizations.
+- A church or a convention or association of churches as defined in Section 170 of the Internal Revenue Code of 1986, as amended: - A corporation or organization which annually receives more than one-half of its support from any combination of gifts, grants, direct or indirect charitable contributions, or membership fees; - An organization which has no paid employees and its gross income from fundraisers, less reasonable and necessary expenses incurred to raise the gross income (or the tangible personal property or services purchased with the net income), is donated to an organization which is exempt from income taxes under Section 501(c)(3) or (4) of the Internal Revenue Code of 1986, as amended; - A youth organization, such as the Girl Scouts of the United States of America, the Boys Scouts of America, or the YMCA Indian Guide/Princess program, and local affiliates thereof, which is organized and operated exclusively for charitable purposes and has as its primary purpose the nonsectarian character development and citizenship training of its members.

+The Sales Tax exemption for sales to churches was presumably enacted to avoid State interference with church activities.
+Also, the exemption for sales to churches and charitable organizations exists to promote the work of these organizations.
 Many of these organizations complement the efforts of government in the provision of social services.
-The social services provided by youth organizations complement various federal, state and local government programs designed to benefit youth.
+The social services provided by youth organizations complement various federal, state, and local government programs designed to benefit youth.